 “And I say it again, Never give up.
-No matter what is happening.
 No matter what is going on around you.
 Never give up.”
 The Dalai Lama

 As suggested last week, our tension levels seem to be lowest upon waking in the morning, and then rise throughout the day.

 Most people would agree that the building of tension adds to experiencing stress in our lives.
 Would most people agree that this is self-imposed?
 READ ON……

 In “Calm Energy” Robert Thayer writes that we have our natural energy cycles as well as tension cycles.
 Tension tends to be lowest upon waking (in the morning) and increases throughout the day.

 Okay!! so my evening drive home has taken on a totally new dimension as I drive into the sun setting at 5:15 pm!!

 As we move into these days of less sunshine and more stars, there are many of us who slide down the slippery slope of SAD – Seasonal Affective Disorder.

 If you are in love with soda pop, now is the time (and NO later) to file for divorce and ditch that love affair!
 You will feel better than you have in a long time once you get over the cravings!

 Most alcoholics know that they have an addiction – and the majority of those who use drugs will also admit when they are overdoing it.
 There are programs ready to help them when they are ready to help themselves.